mosaic-design-system/docs/src/forms/picklist.md

 tabs:
   - title: Usage
     body: >-
-      ## What is a picklist?
+      ## What is a Picklist?

-      A **picklist** is multi-select component that displays a list of selectable options, where more than one item can be selected.
-It is displayed as two listboxes side-by-side, where the user can move items across from left to right or right to left.
+      A **Picklist** is multi-select component that displays a list of selectable options, where more than one item can be selected.
+It is displayed as two boxes side-by-side, where the user can move items across from left to right or right to left.
+Typically, one of these boxes would be a list of options, and the other box would be a list of 'selected' items.

       - - -